Trazodone: Target occupancy studies

 Studies have estimated occupancy of target sites by trazodone based on trazodone concentrations in blood and brain and on the affinities of trazodone for the human targets in question.
 Roughly half of brain 5-HT2A receptors are blocked by 1 mg of trazodone and essentially all 5-HT2A receptors are saturated at 10 mg of trazodone, but the clinically effective hypnotic doses of trazodone are in the 25–100 mg range.
 The occupancy of the serotonin transporter (SERT) by trazodone is estimated to be 86% at 100 mg/day and 90% at 150 mg/day.
 Trazodone may almost completely occupy the 5-HT2A and 5-HT2C receptors at doses of 100 to 150 mg/day.
 Significant occupancy of a number of other sites may also occur.
 However, another study estimated much lower occupancy of the SERT and 5-HT2A receptors by trazodone.

+Effects in preclinical studies

+Trazodone shows antidepressant- and anxiolytic-like effects in animals.
+However, it shows differences from certain other antidepressants, like the tricyclic antidepressants, in animals.
+For example, it does not reverse the behavioral effects of the monoamine depleting agent reserpine and does not potentiate the effects of amphetamine or levodopa.
+Similarly to antipsychotics, trazodone reduces spontaneous motor activity, spontaneous and elicited aggressive behavior, and exploratory behavior, among other effects.
+In addition, trazodone diminishes amphetamine-induced locomotor hyperactivity, although it does not inhibit apomorphine- or amphetamine-induced stereotypy.
+On the other hand, unlike antipsychotics, trazodone does not produce catalepsy, although it can do so at sufficiently high doses.

+Activation of the serotonin 5-HT2A receptor enhances striatal dopaminergic neurotransmission, while stimulation of the serotonin 5-HT2C receptor inhibits striatal dopaminergic neurotransmission.
+Trazodone is both a serotonin 5-HT2A and 5-HT2C receptor antagonist, but has about 15-fold greater potency as an antagonist of the 5-HT2A receptor relative to the 5-HT2C receptor.
+In addition, at higher doses, trazodone acts as a dopamine D2 receptor antagonist in animals.
+As a result of the preceding actions, trazodone may inhibit striatal dopaminergic neurotransmission.
+This may underlie exacerbation of parkinsonism seen in marmosets and in human case reports.